 Gerry Smits is a very experienced litigation lawyer, carrying on business as Gerry Smits Law Firm.
 Gerry has long been active in Brantford community organizations.
 He is past chair of St. Joseph’s Lifecare Foundation which raises funds for a hospice facility, a long term care centre and related research.
 He is also a past president of Brant United Way and a former chair of Operation Lift, a transit system for the disabled.

 Craig Mann has over 20 years of experience in Information Technology and sales and sales management.
 Covering several vertical and geographic territories, he has extensive experience with infrastructure software and hardware.
 He was Country manager for Sterling Commerce, Vitria Networks, and Dynix Library Systems, and territory manager for Citrix, Symantec, and Information Builders Inc. His experience covers both direct sales as well as Channel and Partner management.
 He received his diploma in computer programming from Sheridan College in 1985.
-He is currently a local business owner running Blue Dog Coffee Roasters.

 Peter is the President of Vicano Construction Limited and Vicano Developments Limited, a wholly owned private construction and development company that was founded in 1975, with its head office in Brantford, Ontario.